 Whether you’re an undergraduate or graduate student, enrolling in a 3-credit Global Travel Seminar is a chance to build your resume and extend your network internationally.
-You’ll spend 7-10 days visiting a foreign country, immersed in global business.
-You can choose from various destinations, such as Germany, China, India, Israel, Brazil, Greece, and England.
+You’ll spend 7-10 days visiting immersed in global business.
+You can choose from various destinations, such as San Francisco, Germany, China, India, Israel, Brazil, Greece, and England.

 - Connects classroom learning with real-world experience

 - Firsthand exposure to international business issues and concepts

 - Network with students, faculty, and global business leaders